codeyourstory/cys-engine/README.md

 # The Project

 CodeYourStory is a project whose purpose is:
-- to allow people to write stories through code
+- to allow people to write stories
-- to allow people to generate videos, corresponding to the story written
+- to allow people to generate:
+  - videos ( a story board for example )
+  - video games
+  - BDs
+  - Blender projects ...

 # The engine